JDB321Sailor/kvm/README.md

 ## Troubleshooting

 ### Certificate Warnings
 This is expected with self-signed certificates.
-Click "Advanced" → "Proceed to 10.0.0.14" in your browser.
+Click "Advanced" → "Proceed to YOUR_LOCAL_IP" in your browser.

 ### Certificate Regeneration
 If you need a new certificate: